benjaminmetzler/shark.py/README.md

 # Introduction

-This is my python port of Michael Rolig's [shark.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark.c) code.
+This is my python port of Michael Rolig's [shark.c](https://raw.githubusercontent.com/benjaminmetzler/shark.py/master/shark.c) code.
 As that code was in the public domain, this code is also in the public domain.

 There are plenty of software-defined radios available that offer a lot more functionality but they are all missing one critical feature: a fin shape.
 The RadioSHARK, on the otherhand, receives AM, FM, and is fin shaped making it the best USB radio receiver ever produced.

 Anyway, this python script will allow you to control a the first version of the RadioSHARK.

 This script uses the [awelkie/pyhidapi](https://github.com/awelkie/pyhidapi) python module, which must be installed using the instructions on the page.
-It also relies on [libusb/hidapi](https://github.com/libusb/hidapi)

 ## Usage